dasec/ForTrace/docs/source/installation/guest.rst

 It can be found `here <https://github.com/dasec/fortrace>`_.

 Next, you will want to install all applications used to generate traffic.
-Both Firefox and Thunderbird are the default mail and browsing applications used by fortrace.
+Both Firefox and Thunderbird are the default mail and browsing applications used by ForTrace.

-After fortrace has been downloaded and your traffic generating application have been installed, you need to install a few packages and Python modules.
+After ForTrace has been downloaded and your traffic generating application have been installed, you need to install a few packages and Python modules.
 First, install the Python and Python-Pip packages.

 .. code-block:: console

-    $ sudo apt install python
+    $ sudo apt install python3
-    $ sudo apt install python-pip
+    $ sudo apt install python3-pip

-Make sure the default Python version is a variation of 2.7
+Make sure the default Python version is a variation of 3

 .. code-block:: console

-    $ python -V
+    $ python3 -V

-If this command returns a Python version higher than 2.7, refer to :ref:`hostinstall` for a guide on how to change the default Python version.
+If this command returns a Python version lower than 3 or no version at all, refer to :ref:`hostinstall` for a guide on how to change the default Python version.

 Next, you will need to install the required Python modules.
 Simply use the **pip install -U** commands listed below.

 .. code-block:: console

-    $ pip install -U pywinauto==0.6.0
+    $ pip3 install -U pywinauto==0.6.0
-    $ pip install -U pywin32
+    $ pip3 install -U pywin32
-    $ pip install -U setuptools
+    $ pip3 install -U setuptools
-    $ pip install -U selenium
+    $ pip3 install -U selenium
-    $ pip install -U marionette_driver
+    $ pip3 install -U marionette_driver
-    $ pip install -U netifaces
+    $ pip3 install -U netifaces
-    $ pip install -U psutil
+    $ pip3 install -U psutil
-    $ pip install -U netaddr
+    $ pip3 install -U netaddr
-    $ pip install -U enum34
+    $ pip3 install -U enum34
-    $ pip install -U protobuf==2.5.0
+    $ pip3 install -U protobuf==2.5.0
-    $ pip install -U mozprofile
+    $ pip3 install -U mozprofile
-    $ pip install -U mozrunner
+    $ pip3 install -U mozrunner
+    $ ...

 It is possible, that **netifaces** will require you to install **python-dev**:

 .. code-block:: console

     $ sudo apt install python-dev
-    $ pip install -U netiface
+    $ pip install -U netifaces

+**Note**: This following section concering ldtp has not been manually tested for our current approach and is obsolete, especially since most of the packages are no longer available.
+A replacement is currently in development and will be added with the next update.
+LDTP is a remnant of the Python 2 version of ForTrace.
+For completion sake or if you use the Python 2 version of the framework, the following section will remain in this documentation.

 Additionally, Linux requires an additional package called **LDTP** as well as an enabled accessibility feature in Gnome to control and manage window actions: